AnyLog-co/documentation/northbound connectors/remote_cli.md

 The Remote CLI contains the following:
 1. A client form to issue commands and queries to nodes in the network.
 2. Preconfigured buttons allowing to issue commands by clicking on buttons.
 Users preconfigure the buttons to their frequently used commands and queries.
-3. Forms to display and stream video and images.
+3. Forms to display and stream images and video.
 4. A form that collects monitored info from monitored nodes.
 5. A form that translate commands and queries to a) cURL commands, b) QR Codes and c) HTTP requests.
 6. A configuration form.